-I am a multimedia, hands-on creative artist and poet with a San Diego based home studio.
+I am a multidimensional, hands-on creative artist and poet with a San Diego based home studio.

 I continue to study and enjoy creative expressions-with the exception of acid jazz.

 Some common characteristics found within my work are: re-purposing everyday items and discard-able things, harmonizing opposites, playing with current beliefs and assumptions with a whimsical twist, and delicately blending spontaneity with discipline.

 The end results are simple, balanced expressions of wonder imbued with an invitation to discover more.

 Art isn't something that one can teach or one can learn.
 However, a person can study, investigate and explore the many art forms and expressions that are available in our world whether defined by a culture, industry or personal preferences.